-- Media industries: graduates enter careers in media, information, communication, and cultural industries as advisor, producer, developer, interface/software architect, festival organizer, presenter, designers engineer, etc.
+Media industries: graduates enter careers in media, information, communication, and cultural industries as advisor, producer, developer, interface/software architect, festival organiser, presenter, designers engineer, etc.

-- Educational and cultural institutions: graduates are well prepared to transfer knowledge and skills in ways that connect with the expectations of many types of audiences in educational and cultural settings.
-Think of schools and universities, or public organizations that help advocate new media literacies.
+Educational and cultural institutions: graduates are well prepared to transfer knowledge and skills in ways that connect with the expectations of many types of audiences in educational and cultural settings.
+Think of schools and universities, or public organisations that help advocate new media literacies.

 Around 80% of our graduates find a job within six months after graduation, mostly via the networks created during the research internship phase of the programme.